jasmineguru/jasmineguru/README.md

 ## Hallo 👋 My name is Jasmine.
 ### I am a 3rd year Math, Psychology and Computer Science student @ UofT Mississauga 🦌💫
-### Aspiring in career in SWE, Product Management, Project Management
+### Aspiring in career in Data/Product Management/Project Management (i'm indecisive ahaha)
 <!--
 **jasmineguru/jasmineguru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.